Robert W. Williams Plantation

-The Robert W. Williams Plantation was a small cotton plantation located in of approximately 800 acre located in northern Leon County, Florida, U.S. established by Robert W. Williams.
+The Robert W. Williams Plantation was a small cotton-growing forced-labor farm located in of approximately 800 acre located in northern Leon County, Florida, U.S. established by Robert W. Williams.

 Location

-The Robert W. Williams Plantation was located on the south shore of Lake Iamonia.
+The Robert W. Williams Plantation was located on the southwest shore of Lake Iamonia.

 Plantation specifics

 The Leon County Florida 1860 Agricultural Census shows that the Robert W. Williams Plantation had the following: